vseryakov/backendjs/README.md

         bkjs web

+* or to the PostgreSQL server, database backend (if not running local server can be started with `bkjs init-pgsql` if postgresql is installed)

+        bkjs web -db-pool pgsql -db-pgsql-pool postgresql://postgres@localhost/backend

 * To start the server and connect to the DynamoDB (command line parameters can be saved in the `etc/config file`, see below about config files)

         bkjs web -db-pool dynamodb -db-dynamodb-pool default -aws-key XXXX -aws-secret XXXX